skypjack/entt/docs/md/entity.md

 It should be noted that a reactive storage never deletes its entities (and elements, if any).
 To process and then discard entities at regular intervals, refer to the `clear` function available by default for each storage type.<br/>
-Similarly, the reactive mixin doesn't disconnect itself from observed storages upon destruction.
+Similarly, the reactive mixin does not disconnect itself from observed storages upon destruction.
 Therefore, users have to do this themselves:

 ```cpp